INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 (Technical note: BlackLab uses [Apache commons-csv](https://commons.apache.org/proper/commons-csv/) to parse tabular files.
 Not all settings are exposed at the moment.
 If you find yourself needing access to a setting that isn't exposed via de configuration file yet, please contact us)

-Here's a simple example configuration, `my-tsv.blf.yaml`, that will parse tab-delimited files produces by the [Frog](https://languagemachines.github.io/frog/) tool:
+Here's a simple example configuration, `my-tsv.blf.yaml`, that will parse tab-delimited files produced by the [Frog](https://languagemachines.github.io/frog/) tool:

     fileType: tabular